edipofederle/gploy/README.markdown

-Version 0.1.6 brings some improvements in the way it will deploy.

 Notes Version 0.1.6

   - Rake -T show all features of gem

   - This version dont have more features that previous, i just try improve the code, but it still is very ugly :D

 Notes Version 0.1.5
  -A new command called gploy -d

  -The log file was also changed to indicate that the command is running locally or remotely.

  -Now gploy only make deploy of content in a master branch, for this reason the line "branch" in the config.yaml file was  deleted, so make sure that master branch it ok.
-- The source code is still a little messy, but it was changed to better, the code now has 66.95% coverage.

 ## Introduction

 This is a simple RubyGems to configure your Rails Project for deployment using git push, this gem only make a series of configurations in your local project and to in your web server.
 This gem consider what you are using locaweb to host your project and using git obviously.